mia-platform/documentation/docs/marketplace/add_to_marketplace/marketplace_items_accessibility.md

 ## Use the CMS to make your Marketplace item accessible to others

-To make your Marketplace item accessible to other Companies, you first need to create it in the CMS.
+To make a Marketplace item of your Company accessible to other Companies, you first need to create it in the CMS.
 Follow the instructions on [this page](/marketplace/add_to_marketplace/contributing_overview.md#how-to-configure-a-new-component) to do so.
 Once you have created your Marketplace item in the CMS, you can make it accessible to other companies by editing its `visibility` property.
 Specifically, set the `allTenants` property inside the `visibility` object to "true".
 After editing, the visibility property should look like this: